HashFlare Review: Is This Cloud Mining Platform Legit?

 HashFlare Isn’t a Good Investment

 Considering the above, it seems that no matter what happens to Bitcoin’s price, HashFlare isn’t a very wise investment.
-Indeed, on July 2018 HashFlare announced that that it is stopping its mining services and shutting down hardware on current SHA-256 contracts due to difficulty generating revenue.
+Indeed, in July 2018 HashFlare announced that it is stopping its mining services and shutting down hardware on current SHA-256 contracts due to difficulty generating revenue.

 The alternative, hodling, makes a lot more sense in my opinion.
 In this case, if Bitcoin goes up, you’re making a profit, and if it drops, you still have your coins.
 No one can “terminate” your bitcoins in the same way your cloud mining contract can be terminated.